arq5x/gemini/docs/content/loading.rst

 ================================
-Using LSF and SGE clusters
+Using LSF, SGE and PBS clusters
 ================================
-Thanks to some great work from Brad Chapman and Rory Kirchner, one can also load VCF files into gemini in parallel using many cores on LSF or SGE clusters.
+Thanks to some great work from Brad Chapman and Rory Kirchner, one can also load VCF files into gemini in parallel using many cores on LSF, SGE or PBS clusters.
 One must simply specify the type of job scheduler your cluster uses and the queue name to which your jobs should be submitted.